backstage/backstage/docs/features/search/how-to-guides.md

 - Store entities of kind `User` or `Group` under document type `yourCustomDocumentType`,
 - Store rest of entities under default document type `software-catalog`

-To achieve that you will have to remove `User` and `Group` from your previous collator `filter` and register new `DefaultCatalogCollatorFactory` with new parameter `type`.
+To achieve that you will have to remove `User` and `Group` from your previous collator `filter` and register new `DefaultCatalogCollatorFactory` with new parameter `documentType`.

 ```diff
 // packages/backend/src/plugins/search.ts